Airbnb (ABNB)

 As an online travel company, Airbnb generates revenue growth by increasing both the number of stays (or experiences) booked and the commission charged on those bookings.

-Over the last two years, Airbnb’s nights and experiences booked, a key performance metric for the company, increased by 9.4% annually to 134 million in the latest quarter.
+Over the last two years, Airbnb’s nights and experiences booked, a key performance metric for the company, increased by 9.1% annually to 121.9 million in the latest quarter.
 This growth rate is solid for a consumer internet business and indicates people are excited about its offerings.
+Airbnb Nights and Experiences Booked

-In Q3, Airbnb added 11.2 million nights and experiences booked, leading to 9.1% year-on-year growth.
+In Q4, Airbnb added 10.9 million nights and experiences booked, leading to 9.8% year-on-year growth.
 The quarterly print isn’t too different from its two-year result, suggesting its new initiatives aren’t accelerating booking growth just yet.

 Revenue Per Booking